jordanallred/MIMS/readme.md

 ## Installation

 Download the .zip file and make sure to have Python 3 installed.
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install MIMS.

 ```bash
 pip install MIMS